 Retention of a gym membership is crucial for the wellness industry.
+Coming up with a good gym membership retention strategy for your business or startup can have big benefits later.
+The challenge is to retain customers as it is more cost-effective than acquiring new members.
 Continue reading for ways to retain current members.

 Table of contents